-A chiropractor has the ability to treat both acute injuries and chronic conditions.
+A chiropractor can treat both acute injuries and chronic conditions.
 Treatment will vary depending on the type of condition and the severity of the injury.
 Symptoms can be split into two categories; degenerative conditions and common injuries.

-Subluxation is a common term that is used in chiropractic care that describes a slight misalignment to the vertebrae within the spine.
+Subluxation is a common term that is used in chiropractic care that describes a slight misalignment of the vertebrae within the spine.
 This misalignment can be the cause of immediate back pain or other underlying conditions.
 Symptoms of a subluxation can include pain, swelling, difficulty moving the joint, or numbness and tingling.
 Treatment for a subluxation should be left to a chiropractor.
-Depending on the type of injury and condition, as well as the severity of the injury, a chiropractor will utilize one or several techniques including physical therapy, manual manipulation, heat/cold treatment, strengthening and stretching exercises.
+Depending on the type of injury and condition, as well as the severity of the injury, a chiropractor will utilize one or several techniques including physiotherapy, manual manipulation, heat/cold treatment, strengthening, and stretching exercises.

-Although commonly considered alternative medicine, a chiropractor is able to provide safe, effective treatment to help eliminate pain.
+Although commonly considered alternative medicine, a chiropractor can provide safe, effective treatment to help eliminate pain.
 Chiropractic care is an excellent alternative to painful surgery or drugs.
 Surgery requires an invasive procedure that can take weeks or even months of recovery, and can ultimately be a dangerous procedure.
-Treating back pain with drugs can introduce synthetic substances into the body which can have several undesirable side effects to organs throughout the body.
+Treating back pain with drugs can introduce synthetic substances into the body which can have several undesirable side effects on organs throughout the body.
 Drugs also pose the danger of becoming habit-forming or can make a person feel drowsy or dizzy.